AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 ---
 title: Site, Store, and View Scope
 description: Learn about the hierarchy of websites, stores, and store views that you can use to deliver shopping experiences for your customers.
+exl-id: 80fc1b73-c869-4f1c-b1a1-d61823b91d83
 ---
 # Site, Store, and View Scope